A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you can increase acetylcholine.

 Acetylcholine is found throughout the body, performing a wide array of functions.

-In the brain, acetylcholine functions as both a neurotransmitter and as a neuromodulator, a substance that dials the action of neurotransmitters up or down as needed.
+In the brain, acetylcholine functions as both a neurotransmitter and as a neuromodulator, a substance that modulates the action of neurotransmitters, up or down, as needed.
 (3)

 As a neurotransmitter, it helps you learn, focus, and stay mentally alert.
 (4)

-Acetylcholine enhances brain plasticity, your brain’s capacity to stay mentally flexible throughout your lifetime.
+Acetylcholine enhances brain plasticity, your brain’s capacity to stay mentally flexible.
 (8)

-Any time your fight-or-flight response is triggered, acetylcholine helps bring your body back into homeostasis by dilating blood vessels and slowing heart rate.
+Any time your fight-or-flight response has been triggered, acetylcholine helps bring your body back into homeostasis by dilating blood vessels and slowing heart rate.

 It also causes skeletal muscles and muscles in the intestines and lungs to contract.